-To encourage more students into pathways toward careers and further higher education, SMC expanded dual enrollment opportunities for high school students, creating special programs like First Year Experience and Summer JAMS to give first-generation college students a head start.
+To encourage more students into pathways toward careers and further higher education, SMC expanded dual enrollment opportunities for high school students, creating special programs to give first-generation college students a head start.
 Also, the SMC Board of Trustees waived enrollment fees for high school students, and those who qualify can now take classes at SMC for free.
-SMC has also launched the "Santa Monica College Promise," which offers free tuition and up to \$400 in textbook vouchers to incoming full-time freshmen who qualify.
+SMC has also launched the "Santa Monica College Promise," which offers free tuition and up to \$1,200 in textbook vouchers to incoming full-time freshmen who qualify.

-The coming of the first commuter train to Santa Monica in more than 60 years also led to a significant move that spelled out SMC's importance in the community: the Expo Light Rail station at 17th and Colorado includes "Santa Monica College" in its name.
+The coming of the first commuter train to Santa Monica in more than 60 years also led to a significant move that spelled out SMC's importance in the community: the Expo